Contact Us for a Free Consultation 703-352-9044

 Benefits of Working With an Experienced Professional

 Attorney Yeargan has handled well over a thousand Reckless Driving tickets in the state of Virginia.
-His 24 years of experience give him unique insight into the prosecutors and judges that handle these charges in Northern Virginia.
-He has developed an excellent working relationship with the Court system and will protect your driving record.
-He can explore the facts of your case and determine if dismissal or reduction of the charge to a traffic infraction of the charge is possible.
-His law firm is regularly consulted on high speed cases over 100 miles per hour, where the potential for jail time increases significantly.
-A high percentage of the tickets handled by Attorney Yeargan have been dismissed or reduced to Improper Driving, Speeding, Defective Equipment, or a County Code charge of Failure to Pay Full Time and Attention (which is not reported as a conviction to the Division of Motor Vehicles).
+His experience gives him unique insight into the prosecutors and judges that handle these charges in Northern Virginia.
+The office has an excellent working relationship with the Court system and will protect your driving record.
+He can explore the facts of your case and determine if dismissal or reduction of the charge to a traffic infraction of the charge is feasible.

 Attorney Yeargan often appears in court on the charge without the client having to attend court.
-In some cases, the client can sign an Authorization Form allowing the lawyer to appear in court on their behalf to negotiate a good outcome.
+In most cases, the client can sign an Authorization Form allowing the lawyer to appear in court on their behalf to negotiate a good outcome.
 For example, if a driver gets a ticket for Reckless Driving by Speed in Fairfax County and the speed is less than 90 miles an hour, the person generally does not need to come to court.
 When you call the office, request that the lawyer draft this document if you can't take off work to go to court.

 Contact a Fairfax Traffic Defense Lawyer Today - Experienced Representation in Fairfax County, Prince William County, and other locations in Virginia

 For more advice on the charge of Reckless Driving, call 703-352-9044 or send an online message to speak directly with Attorney Yeargan.
 He can help you evaluate the facts and develop a strategy for possible reduction or dismissal of the case.
-With twenty-four years of trial experience in Fairfax County (including the Town of Vienna, Town of Herndon, Fairfax City, Falls Church), Prince William County (including Woodbridge, Quantico, Haymarket, Manassas, Manassas Park), the City of Alexandria, Loudoun County, Arlington County, Stafford County, Caroline County, Fauquier County, Hanover County, Clarke County, Shenandoah County, Warren County, Greensville County, the City of Richmond/Henrico area, and other locations in Virginia, Attorney Yeargan can help you effectively prepare your case for court.
+With 26 years of trial experience in Fairfax County (including the Town of Vienna, Town of Herndon, Fairfax City, Falls Church), Prince William County (including Woodbridge, Quantico, Haymarket, Manassas, Manassas Park), the City of Alexandria, Loudoun County, Arlington County, Stafford County, Caroline County, Fauquier County, Hanover County, Clarke County, Shenandoah County, Warren County, Greensville County, the City of Richmond/Henrico area, and other locations in Virginia, Attorney Yeargan can help you effectively prepare your case for court.

 Areas Served by the Law Firm

-The law office serves clients throughout Virginia including those in the following localities: Fairfax City; Fairfax County including Annandale, Burke, Centreville, Herndon, and Vienna; the City of Alexandria; Arlington County including Arlington; the City of Falls Church; Augusta County, including Staunton; Fauquier County including Warrenton; Frederick County including Winchester; the City of Fredericksburg; Loudoun County including Ashburn and Leesburg; Clarke County, including Berryville; Fluvanna County, including Palmyra, Prince William County including Occoquan, Triangle, Quantico, Woodbridge, Dumfries, Haymarket, and Manassas; Spotsylvania County including Lake Wilderness and Spotsylvania Courthouse; Stafford County including Stafford, Aquia Harbour, and Falmouth; Warren County including Front Royal; Shenandoah County, including Woodstock; Rappahannock County, including Washington; Madison County; Greene County, including Stanardsville; Fluvanna County, including Palmyra; Caroline County, including Bowling Green; Hanover County; King and Queen County; New Kent County; City of Hopewell; Prince George County; York County, including Yorktown; Chesterfield County; Henrico County; Westmoreland County, including Montross; King George County; Greensville County, including Emporia; Prince George's County; and Sussex County.
+The law office serves clients throughout Virginia including those in the following localities: Fairfax City; Fairfax County including Annandale, Burke, Centreville, Herndon, and Vienna; the City of Alexandria; Arlington County including Arlington; the City of Falls Church; Augusta County, including Staunton; Fauquier County including Warrenton; Frederick County including Winchester; the City of Fredericksburg; Loudoun County including Ashburn and Leesburg; Clarke County, including Berryville; Culpeper County; Fluvanna County, including Palmyra; Prince William County including Occoquan, Triangle, Quantico, Woodbridge, Dumfries, Haymarket, and Manassas; Spotsylvania County including Lake Wilderness and Spotsylvania Courthouse; Stafford County including Stafford, Aquia Harbour, and Falmouth; Warren County including Front Royal; Shenandoah County, including Woodstock; Rappahannock County, including Washington; Madison County; Greene County, including Stanardsville; Fluvanna County, including Palmyra; Caroline County, including Bowling Green; Hanover County; King and Queen County; New Kent County; King William County; City of Hopewell; Prince George County; York County, including Yorktown; Chesterfield County; Henrico County; Westmoreland County, including Montross; King George County; Greensville County, including Emporia; Prince George's County; Dinwiddie County; and Sussex County.

 Menu